On the toric ideals of matroids of a fixed rank: Degree bounds and Gr o bner bases

 By Hilbert's basis theorem the ideal $I_M$ is finitely generated.
 However, it is not easy to give any explicit bound on degree in which it is generated.
 A bound follows from a more general theorem about toric ideals.
 Theorem $13.14$ from \cite{St95} asserts that if a graded set $\mathcal{A}\subset\Z^d$ generates a normal semigroup, then the corresponding toric ideal $I_{\mathcal{A}}$ is generated in degree at most $d$.
-For a matroid $M$ we consider a set $\mathcal{A}_M=\{\chi_B:B\in\mathfrak{B}\}\subset\Z^{\lvert E\rvert}$, where $\chi_B$ is a characteristic function of $B$ in $E$.
-By \cite[Theorem $1$]{Wh77} the semigroup generated by $\mathcal{A}_M$ is normal (it is also an easy consequence of the matroid union theorem -- Theorem \ref{TheoremMatroidUnion}).
-The toric ideal corresponding to $\mathcal{A}_M$ is the ideal $I_M$.
+For a matroid $M$ we consider the set of indicator vectors of all bases, that is $\{e_B=\sum_{i\in B}e_i:B\in\mathfrak{B}\}\subset\Z^{\lvert E\rvert}$, and denote it also by $\mathfrak{B}$.
+By \cite[Theorem $1$]{Wh77} the semigroup $\N\mathfrak{B}$ generated by $\mathfrak{B}$ is normal (it is also an easy consequence of the matroid union theorem -- Theorem \ref{TheoremMatroidUnion}).
+The toric ideal corresponding to $\mathfrak{B}$ is the ideal $I_M$.
 Hence, the toric ideal of a matroid is generated in degree at most the size of its ground set.
+If we fix the size of the ground set, then there are only finitely many matroids on it, so a common bound is not surprising.

-If we fix the size of the ground set, then there are only finitely many matroids on it.
-So a common bound is not surprising.
-But, when we fix only the rank, then the number of matroids of that rank is infinite.
-Theorem \ref{Theorem1} asserts that in this case there is also a common bound on the degree.
-In order to prove it we need the following structural statement.
+When we fix only the rank, then the number of matroids of that rank is infinite.
+Theorem \ref{Theorem2} asserts that in this case there is also a common bound on the degree in which the corresponding toric ideals are generated.
+Furthermore, there is a common bound on the degree of their Gr\"{o}bner bases.
+In order to prove it we need the following structural result:

 \begin{theorem} Let $M$ be a $k$-matroid of rank $r$.
-Then among every $k-s$ pairwise disjoint bases in $M$ there are at most $r(r+2)!+s(r+1)!$ not complementary bases. \end{theorem}
+Among every $k-s$ pairwise disjoint bases in $M$ at most $r(r+2)!+s(r+1)!$ bases are not complementary. \end{theorem}

 \begin{proof} We prove by induction on $r$, that among every $k-s$ pairwise disjoint bases there are at most $r(r+2)!+s((r+1)!-2)$ not complementary bases.
 When $r=1$, then the statement becomes trivial.
 Suppose $r\geq 2$, and fix $k,s$.
 Let $B_{1},\dots,B_{k}$ be disjoint bases of the $k$-matroid $M$.
 Their union is the whole ground set $E$.
 Let $D_{1},\dots,D_{k-s}$ be arbitrary pairwise disjoint bases in $M$.
 If every $D_j$ is complementary, then the assertion clearly holds.
 So, we can assume that some basis $D_{j}$ is not complementary.